-How can you make the most of winter in New Zealand and try your luck at all of the top rated ski slopes?
-Take a trip from Queenstown to Wanaka.
+The best way to experience the South Island’s slopes is by taking a trip from Queenstown to Wanaka.
 Queenstown is full of life through the cold winters, when snow sports enthusiasts flock to the city to test their skills.
 Head to Coronet Peak or the Remarkables and experience the famous ski fields.

 Check road conditions before crossing the Crown Range Road toward Wanaka.
-The road offers many scenic lookouts, and access to the popular Cardrona ski field.
+The road offers many scenic lookouts, as well as access to the popular Cardrona ski field.
 From Wanaka, you can also visit Treble Cone.

-From the South Island's largest city, Christchurch, you can access idyllic hot springs to help ease the frosty winter conditions.
-Before you head to the springs, explore beautiful Christchurch, a town that has been rebuilt following recent devestating earthquakes.
-You can explore the historic centre by tram and rug up to enjoy a stroll along the Avon River.
+From the South Island's largest city, Christchurch, you can access idyllic hot springs to escape the frosty winter chill.
+Before you head to the springs, be sure to explore beautiful Christchurch, a city that has been rebuilt following devastating earthquakes.
+You can explore the historic centre by tram and rug up for a stroll along the Avon River.

-Just two hours up the road, you'll find Hanmer Springs.
-Relax in the thermal pools to escape the cold weather.
-If you want to hit the ski slopes, the area offers fantastic skiing opportunities, as well as plenty of great hiking trails.
+Just two hours up the road, you'll find the thermal pools of Hanmer Springs, and if you want to hit the slopes, the area offers fantastic skiing opportunities, as well as plenty of great hiking trails.

 Not interested in braving the cold and experiencing the snow?
-Don't worry - New Zealand is a country of many climates, and you will be able to find sunshine in the beautiful Bay of Islands.
+All good.
+New Zealand is a country of many climates, and you will be able to find sunshine in the beautiful Bay of Islands.
 Before exploring the islands, start your journey in Auckland, where you can celebrate the Matariki Festival and learn more about Maori culture.

 Head north to Paihia, where you can take boat tours even in the winter time.
 To finish off your journey, head to Cape Reinga and enjoy some stunning coastal views.